Spider Cupcakes for Halloween

 For the Oreos, you need to use gluten-free Oreos, gluten-free copycat Oreos, or the gluten-free version of the black cookies I’ve mentioned a few times.

-The candy eyeballs should be gluten-free, but who knows when a company decides to change their recipe.
+The candy eyeballs should be gluten-free, but who knows when a company decides to change its recipe?
 So always check the package before buying!

 More kid-friendly Halloween recipes